 Please note that if you are a foreign entity that is not a registered foreign company you must appoint an Australian agent to apply for and hold this licence.
 Please consult the Contact Officer for more information regarding eligibility requirements.

-Ongoing compliance will be required for continued licensing.
+Ongoing compliance is required for continued licensing.

 Fees will vary depending on your circumstances.
 Please consult the Contact Officer for more information.